alaatm/freecell-solver/README.md

 ### Choosing which solver to use

-You can specify which solver to use using the `-v <SOLVER>`.
+You can specify which solver to use using the `-s <SOLVER>`.
 The options are `astar` or `dfs`.
 The `astar` solver generally finds better solutions but takes more time.

 ```
-./dist/release/fc-solve run -v astar -d 1
+./dist/release/fc-solve run -s astar -d 1
 ```
 -or-
 ```
-./dist/release/fc-solve run -v dfs -d 1
+./dist/release/fc-solve run -s dfs -d 1
 ```

-### Printing moves images
+### Visualizing moves images

-You can ask the solver to print the images of moves using the `-p <PATH>`:
+You can ask the solver to output solution visualization using the `-v <PATH>`, this will output an html file:

 ```
-./dist/release/fc-solve run -v astar -d 1 -p "./path-to-print-to"
+./dist/release/fc-solve run -s astar -d 1 -v "./path-to-html"
 ```

 ### Other options